dorukucak/iejl/README.md

 This is a static version of the new IEJL website that is still under construction.
 UI/UX was prepared by designer and content creator teams.
-Designs files can be seen in the mockups folder.
+Final designs can be seen in the mockups folder.
 Components that I have created are:

 * Header
 * Footer